 Finding a New Option Far From Home

 She found a glimmer of hope while traveling for work and reading a scientific paper during a flight to the United States.
 It described endoscopic sleeve gastroplasty (ESG), a new, minimally invasive weight loss procedure.
-The procedure uses a suturing device attached to an endoscope — a thin, flexible tube with a tiny camera and light — to reduce the size of the stomach by 70 percent.
-The smaller, tube-shaped stomach restricts the amount of food you can eat and the number of calories your body can absorb.
+The procedure uses a suturing device attached to an endoscope — a thin, flexible tube with a tiny camera and light — to reduce the size of the stomach by 70%.
+The smaller, tube-shaped stomach restricts the amount of food patients can eat and the number of calories their bodies can absorb.

 The gastroenterologist inserts the endoscope down the throat into the stomach.
 The camera on the endoscope allows the surgeon to see and perform the procedure without making an incision in the abdomen.
 The procedure takes about 90 minutes, and most patients go home the same day.

 It wasn’t until a few months later that her frustration about her weight led her to search online for more information about ESG.
-She landed on the Johns Hopkins website, where she learned that ESG was among the minimally invasive weight loss procedures being done as part of the Johns Hopkins Concierge Endoscopic Weight Loss program.
+She landed on the Johns Hopkins website, where she learned that ESG was among the minimally invasive weight loss procedures offered by the program.

-She emailed and then talked by phone with Margo Dunlap, R.N., a clinical registered nurse and the program coordinator, to learn more about the procedure and Johns Hopkins’ comprehensive program.
+She emailed and then talked by phone with a clinical registered nurse and the program coordinator, to learn more about the procedure and Johns Hopkins’ comprehensive program.
 The program goes beyond the procedure and includes a year of support and coaching from a team of weight loss experts.
-Dunlap emails and talks with patients by phone twice a month.
+The program coordinator emails and talks with patients by phone twice a month.
 A medical internist, nutritionist, exercise physiologist and a behavioral psychologist help patients make lifestyle changes to lose weight and keep it off.

 ESG is safe and effective, and also has a short, three-day recovery.
 It’s currently the most effective endoscopic method for weight loss, and it’s suitable for almost everyone.

-Vivienne scheduled a consultation with Vivek Kumbhari, M.D., the director of bariatric endoscopy.
+Vivienne scheduled a consultation with the Johns Hopkins Endoscopic Weight Loss Program right away.
 Most consultations with out-of-town patients are done by phone for the patients’ convenience.
-But Vivienne wanted to meet with Kumbhari face-to-face.
+But Vivienne wanted to meet her team face-to-face.
 It paid off.
-She left feeling confident that the procedure and the team would help her make the lifestyle changes needed to lose the weight for good.
+She left the in-person consult feeling confident that the procedure and the team would help her make the lifestyle changes needed to lose the weight for good.

 “In Europe, we socialize with nice dinners where you sit down at 7 p.m. and don’t leave the table until 11 p.m.
 I couldn’t imagine not being able to do that,” says Vivienne.